 The whole reason I started coaching was to save you months – even years – of making the same mistakes I made.
 I fucked up so many millions of times, in millions of different ways, so that you wouldn’t have to.
 I experimented, I tried things, I failed hundreds & thousands of times over, just so I could learn what would happen; I needed to build up my own base of knowledge as to how things really worked.
 Without all those pitfalls getting in your way, without you having to get bogged down in the mud like I did, you have a very real chance of outdoing me in every single respect.
 Just like I did with the guys that came before me, you can use my knowledge to run your own experiments and build a deeper base of knowledge than I have done.

 If you’re reading this, you’re obviously into self-improvement.
 You want to be better, you want to grow – hell, you want to be elite.
 Use your idols to springboard off, and you’ll have a very real chance at going above and beyond anything they’ve done.
-If you envy my number of lays, the copious amounts of 3somes I’ve had or the wild stuff I’ve done in and out of the bedroom, the weight I’ve lost or the self-development I’ve been through: I want you to do it too – and then go even further.
+If you envy my number of lays, the copious amounts of 3somes I’ve had or the wild stuff I’ve done in and out of the bedroom, the money I’ve made, the weight I’ve lost or the self-development I’ve been through: I want you to do it too – and then go even further.

 Make the most of the information I’m giving you.
 Kick my ass, and the asses of all your idols.